 General Guidelines

 A Design Team is considered to be a special form of Engineering Society ratified club that develop projects that competes in an engineering design competition against other post-secondary institutions and to be ratified by council as a Design Team.
+A team that does not participate in an engineering design competition will be still consider a design team if their projects exhibit a competitive nature and are approved by the Director of Design and Vice President of Student Affairs.

 The following student organizations are currently considered to be Engineering Society design teams: